Combining Multi-Fidelity Modelling and Asynchronous Batch Bayesian Optimization: Bayesian Optimization

 To combine information from multiple fidelities, we begin by fitting an independent GP to the data for each fidelity.
 That is, for each fidelity $m$, there is a data-set $D_t^{(m)}$ of experiments, so that $f^{(m)} \ | \ D_t^{(m)} \sim \mathcal{GP}(\mu_t^{(m)}, k^{(m)}_t)$.
 Then the upper confidence bound is defined as:

 where $(\sigma_t^{(m)})^2(x) = (k^{(m)}_t)^2(x)$.
-By adding the bias, each of these functions represents an upper bound on the \textit{objective} fidelity.
-Therefore we can build a narrow bound by considering the minimum of all the upper confidence bounds at each possible input $x$.
+That is, for each fidelity, we sum the mean prediction, the uncertainty, \textit{and the bias}, to obtain an upper bound on the \textit{objective} fidelity.
+Therefore we can build a narrow bound by considering the minimum of all $M$ upper confidence bounds at each possible input $x$.
 With this idea in mind, the acquisition function is then defined as:

+That is, each $\alpha^{(m)}$ represents the $m$th UCB, and we simply take the minimum to obtain the tightest bound.
 Figure \ref{fig: building mf-af} gives a graphical example of building this acquisition function.

 The next experiment is chosen by maximizing the acquisition function given by (\ref{eq: mf-af}).
 However, the choice of a fidelity level still remains.
 Consider the standard deviation of the surrogate model for fidelity $m$ at input $x_{t+1}$, $\sigma_t^{(m)}(x_{t+1})$.
 If this quantity is high, it means there remains a lot of information to learn about fidelity $m$ at our specific input.
 If this quantity is low, it means we cannot learn much from experimenting at this fidelity.